valentinaotocan/tria-task/README.md

 # Introduction
 This is a web application that rolls numbers from 1 to 20, from the random.org intigers API endpoint.

+## Design
+The design of the application was created by me.

 ## Technologies
 * Vite - build tool
 * JavaScript - logic creaton